 '''

-su - hdfs -c "hdfs dfsadmin -report > dfs-old-report-1.log"
+su - "hdfs dfsadmin -c "-report > dfs-old-report-1.log"

 '''

 - c.
 Optional: You can copy all or unrecoverable only data storelibext-customer directory in HDFS to a local file system or to a backup instance of HDFS. - d.
 Optional: You can also repeat the steps 3 (a) through 3 (c) and compare the results with the previous run to ensure the state of the file system remained unchanged. - 5.
 Save the namespace by executing the following commands: